Coronavirus COVID-19Posted April 20th, 2021

 Protecting the Foothill Transit Team

 You can help keep our bus operators safe by staying home when possible.
 Face masks must cover your mouth and nose any time you are in our buses.
-Not wearing your mask on board the bus.
-We will not deny service to customers without a face covering, and there are valid medical reasons some people may not be able to wear a mask.
+Not wearing your mask on board the bus or at a transit hub is a federal offense.
 Once on board, customers are asked to maintain a six-foot distance between themselves and the operator and stagger seating as much as possible to maintain the recommended physical distance.
 If there are too many people already on board to maintain a safe distance, wait for the next bus.
 We are still running regular service on the lines in operation.
 We are also monitoring ridership very carefully and adding trips if possible at times where crowding is an issue.

 Our team members have all been provided with the recommended tools to protect their safety, such as cloth face coverings, disinfectant wipes, soap, hand sanitizer, barriers, and gloves as necessary.
 We clean and disinfect the interiors of our buses and facilities daily.
 Team members who can practice physical distancing or work from home have been provided with the tools to do so.
 We are monitoring and tracking confirmed COVID-19 cases among our team members.
 You can see that information here.